-Under the terms of the asset purchase agreement with Otifex Therapeutics Pty Ltd, we are obliged to make a development milestone payment of \$200,000 if use of the purchased formulation is supported by the results from toxicology studies over three to six months.
+Under the terms of the asset purchase agreement with Otifex Therapeutics Pty Ltd, we are obliged to make a development milestone payment of \$200,000 subject to reaching certain development outcomes.

 Off-Balance Sheet Arrangements

 As of the date of this discussion and analysis, we do not have any, and during the periods presented we did not have any, off-balance sheet arrangements except for the Operating Lease mentioned in "Item 5-Operating and Financial Review and Prospects-Tabular disclosure of contractual obligations" in the Annual Report.